89luca89/distrobox/docs/README.md

-Thanks to [castrojo](https://github.com/castrojo), you can see Distrobox in action in this explanatory video on his setup with Distrobox, Toolbx, Fedora Silverblue on his project [ublue](https://github.com/castrojo/ublue) (check it out!)
+Thanks to [castrojo](https://github.com/castrojo), you can see Distrobox in action in this explanatory video on his setup with Distrobox, Toolbx, Fedora Silverblue for the [uBlue](https://github.com/ublue-os) project (check it out!)

 [![Video](https://user-images.githubusercontent.com/598882/153680522-f5903607-2854-4cfb-a186-cba7403745bd.png)](https://www.youtube.com/watch?v=Q2PrISAOtbY)